The Founders of The Workout LA on Creating a Body-Positive Fitness Experience

 By: Valeria Ramos

 The start of a new year inevitably brings millions of Americans to the doors of gyms, fitness studios, and workout classes.
+However, when breaking a sweat begins to feel like a punishment and numbers on a scale become more important than how one feels, attendance numbers inevitably dwindle.

 “What was missing was this driver of self-acceptance, in LA especially,” said Layfield “Because everyone is so concerned with how they look and what they put in their bodies, going to the gym can feel like a punishment.
 We wanted to make something where you’d walk away and feel really good about yourself.”